Constantius II: Paganism

 Laws dating from the 350s prescribed the death penalty for those who performed or attended pagan sacrifices, and for the worshipping of idols.
 Pagan temples were shut down, and the Altar of Victory was removed from the Senate meeting house.
 There were also frequent episodes of ordinary Christians destroying, pillaging and desecrating many ancient pagan temples, tombs and monuments.

 Paganism was still popular among the population at the time.
 The emperor's policies were passively resisted by many governors and magistrates.

 In spite of this, Constantius never made any attempt to disband the various Roman priestly colleges or the Vestal Virgins.
 He never acted against the various pagan schools.
 At times, he actually made some effort to protect paganism.
 In fact, he even ordered the election of a priest for Africa.
 Also, he remained pontifex maximus and was deified by the Roman Senate after his death.
 His relative moderation toward paganism is reflected by the fact that it was over twenty years after his death, during the reign of Gratian, that any pagan senator protested his treatment of their religion.

 Christianity

 Although often considered an Arian, Constantius ultimately preferred a third, compromise version that lay somewhere in between Arianism and the Nicene Creed, retrospectively called Semi-Arianism.
 During his reign he attempted to mold the Christian church to follow this compromise position, convening several Christian councils.
-"Unfortunately for his memory the theologians whose advice he took were ultimately discredited and the malcontents whom he pressed to conform emerged victorious," writes the historian A.H.M.
-Jones.
+"Unfortunately for his memory the theologians whose advice he took were ultimately discredited and the malcontents whom he pressed to conform emerged victorious," writes the historian A. H. M. Jones.
 "The great councils of 359–60 are therefore not reckoned ecumenical in the tradition of the church, and Constantius II is not remembered as a restorer of unity, but as a heretic who arbitrarily imposed his will on the church."

+According to the Greek historian Philostorgius (d.
+439) in his Ecclesiastical History, Constantius sent an Arian bishop known as Theophilus the Indian (also known as "Theophilus of Yemen") to Tharan Yuhanim, then the king of the South Arabian Himyarite Kingdom to convert the people to Christianity.
+According to the report, Theophilus succeeded in establishing three churches, one of them in the capital Zafar.